The application for the 2020-21 Professional Environmental Educator Certification Course is now available:

 , or Project Learning Tree

 guides will be required to order these books through KEEC.
-Each book costs $25 and contains EE lesson plans and activities that will be referenced throughout the course.
-Students will need to obtain, on their own, a copy of Childhood and Nature: Design Principles for Education
+Each book costs $30 and contains EE lesson plans and activities that will be referenced throughout the course.

 Code of Ethics